mansoorbarri/website/content/guides/2023/linux-for-everyone.md

 description: "A new series where you can learn linux commands and tips to help you become a better linux user.
 This is for everyone from an average linux user to aspiring hackers."
 ---

-Linux is an important tool especially for hackers. ethical of cource.
+Linux is an important tool especially for hackers. ethical of course.

 From today (26.6.23) I will be posting Linux guides, ranging from linux commands to installing & using hacking tools.